Burmese desktop publishing and translation services

-Adelphi has its own in-house desktop publishing studio providing Burmese desktop publishing (DTP).
-All our Burmese desktop publishing is handled in-house and carried out by our own typesetting department.
+Adelphi has its own in-house desktop publishing studio providing (Myanmar) Burmese translations and Burmese desktop publishing (DTP) services.
 Adelphi Translations have been producing Burmese desktop publishing for over 20 years.
 We produce all kinds of Burmese desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals, not just in Burmese but also in over 100 other languages.
 Adelphi offers a complete Burmese desktop publishing and typesetting localisation service to its customers

 We currently produce financial reports every month in Burmese (Myanmar).